Fill in the blank: “The customer is always __________.”

 - Then, follow up with an action plan to get back with the customer and resolve the issue.

 - *When one of your employees makes a mistake with a customer, there is a formula on how to handle it which will allow you to take the situation and keep that customer for life.
 For more management and leadership tips, remember to follow our articles and newsletters regularly.

 - In the event that your customer has made a mistake and your staff did follow through with their assignment, get to the bottom of the issue by collecting the facts.

 - Once it’s been established that your staff or your company has done nothing wrong, explain the situation to your client along with any next steps.

 When your employees know that you have their backs, they will take care of your customers.
 When your customers know that you’re committed to client services and that you have a process in place to resolve client issues and concerns, they will respect your values.
 Bottom line is this: when you value high levels of Client Services and you (as a business administrator) put these procedures in place effectively, you end up with both client and employees for life.

-In an effort to increase the levels of satisfaction in Client Services, STAT Medcare Solutions would like to highlight our 5-day, resolution timeframe.
+In an effort to increase the levels of satisfaction in Client Services, STAT Medcare, LLC would like to highlight our 5-day, resolution timeframe.

 - Know your type of feedback:

 - Resolution Follow Up: